Darrell Hill (American football): Professional career

 Hill was a standout Special Teams Player during his career.
 Often regarded as one of the fastest Players in the NFL, Hill dominated as a gunner on punt, and kickoff coverage.
 Former Detroit Lions defensive coordinator Gunther Cunningham has referred to Hill as the best gunner he has ever seen in the National Football League.
 Hill is one of the only players to ever demand a triple team from the opposing team on punt coverage.
+Hill suffered a serious spine injury, which ended his career.